"Gift card giveaway" scam removal instructions

 "International Official Lottery", "Congratulations device user!", "2020 Opinion Survey" and "Dear user, congratulations!" are some examples of scams similar to "Gift card giveaway".
-The Internet is rife with various scams, which use social engineering and scare tactics to abuse users' trust.
-Popular scam models include (but are not limited to): prize giveaways, ludicrous deals/offers, warnings that the system is infected or at risk, alerts that a crucial piece of software is outdated or missing, etc. Regardless of what these schemes offer, request or demand, the end-goal is the same - to generate profit to the scammers / cyber criminals behind them.
+The internet is rife with various scams, which use social engineering and scare tactics to abuse users' trust.
+Popular scam models include (but are not limited to) prize giveaways, "amazing" deals/offers, warnings that the system is infected or at risk, alerts that a crucial piece of software is outdated or missing, etc. Regardless of what these schemes offer, request or demand, the purpose is identical: to generate profit for the scammers/cyber criminals behind them.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download webpages that are often promoted by deceptive/scam sites.
-These apps can also be downloaded/installed alongside other products.
-"Bundling" is the term used to define this false marketing tactic of pre-packing regular software with unwanted or malicious additions.
-Rushed downloads/installations (e.g. ignored terms, skipped steps and sections, etc.) - increase the risk of inadvertent installation of bundled content.
-Intrusive advertisements proliferate such applications as well.
-Upon being clicked, they can execute scripts to download/install PUAs without user permission.
+Some PUAs have "official" download web pages that are often promoted by deceptive/scam sites.
+These apps can also be downloaded/installed together with other products.
+"Bundling" is the term used to define this deceptive marketing tactic of pre-packing regular software with unwanted or malicious additions.
+Rushing downloads/installations (e.g. ignoring terms, skipping steps and sections, etc.) increases the risk of inadvertent installation of bundled content.
+Intrusive advertisements proliferate these applications as well.
+When clicked, they can execute scripts to download/install PUAs without users' permission.

-All products should be researched before download/installation and/or purchase.
-It is recommended to only use official and verified download sources.
-Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - are deemed to be untrustworthy, due to often offering deceptive and/or bundled content.
-When downloading/installing, it is advised to read terms, study all possible options, use the "Custom/Advanced" settings and opt-out from additional apps, tools, functions, and so on.
-It is just as important to exercise caution when browsing.
-Intrusive advertisements typically appear legitimate and harmless, however they redirect to questionable pages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with ads/redirects of this kind, users must inspect the system and immediately remove all suspect applications and/or browser extensions/plug-ins from it.
+All products should be researched before download/installation or purchase.
+Use official and verified download sources.
+Unofficial and free file-hosting websites, P2P sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders are untrusted, since they can offer deceptive and bundled content.
+When downloading/installing, read the terms, study all possible options, use the "Custom/Advanced" settings and opt-out of additional apps, tools, functions, and so on.
+It is also important to exercise caution when browsing.
+Intrusive advertisements typically seem legitimate and harmless, however, they can redirect to dubious pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter ads/redirects of this kind, inspect the system and immediately remove all suspect applications and browser extensions/plug-ins.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Appearance of "Gift card giveaway" scam (GIF):